SDK Troubleshooting

 unable to reconstruct split keyerror unwrapping key

 These errors indicate an authorization failure, not a cryptographic or network issue.
+You may also see key access denied from the KAS directly.

 Cause: Your identity lacks the required entitlements (attribute values) to decrypt the TDF.
 This is ABAC (Attribute-Based Access Control) working correctly.

-For example, if you encrypted data with https://opentdf.io/attr/department/value/marketing, you need a subject mapping that grants you the marketing entitlement.
+For example, if you encrypted data with https://example.com/attr/department/value/marketing, you need a subject mapping that grants you the marketing entitlement.

 Solution: Grant yourself (or the entity) entitlements by creating a subject mapping.